ILIAS-eLearning/ILIAS/docs/documentation/accessibility.md

 11. All non-text elements (icons, glyphs, images, graphs and the like) must have alt-texts (1.1.1).
 Do they?
 For all their statuses?
 12. The aria-label for an element must contain the text the element presents (2.5.3).
 This is really important for speech input.
 13. Use aria-label to provide an invisible label where a visible label cannot be used.
 (4.1.2)
-14. If drag & drop is uses wen have to make sure dropping can be cancel and that accessible names can be matched to visible labels.
+14. If drag & drop is used one has to make sure dropping can be cancel and that accessible names can be matched to visible labels.
 (2.5.2)
 ## Colour and Contrast
 Please check your suggested element for colour and contrast issues.
 15. Use of colour as a visual cue is only ok if it is accompanied by text or shape with alt-text 1.4.1.